 Pre-Teach vocabulary – Give the sample phrases they can fall back on.
 Do many examples in class.

 Before group or pair activities, practice with some students for everyone to see what is expected.

 Think.
 Pair.
 Share.

 Start with basics or break activities into smaller chunks.
 So instead of doing 5 questions.
-Do the first 2, take feedback then progress to the next 3.
-That way you can see how much they understand so no one falls behind.
-You don’t want to teach the whole lesson, and only realize at the end that a slow student didn’t understand.
+Do the first 2, take feedback, then progress to the next 3.
+That way you can see how much they understand, so no one falls behind.
+You don’t want to complete the lesson, only realize at the end that a slow student or two didn’t understand.

-Baby steps can lead shy students to open up and become more confident in class as you progress.
+Baby steps can lead shy students to open up and become more confident in class as the semester progresses.

 “You will be able to talk about…”